-The Company continued to enhance its disclosure on its climate-related performance through the release of its inaugural TCFD Report & 2020 Sustainability Performance Data Update, which is available on the Company's website at www.gibsonenergy.com.
-This report focuses on Gibson's climate-related opportunities and risks, their potential impact on the Company's business strategy and how such factors are governed, and also includes an update to the sustainability and ESG performance metrics originally shared in Gibson's 2019 Sustainability Report.
-The report content conforms to the TCFD recommendations and was guided by the SASB standards for the Midstream and Refining & Marketing industries and the GRI Core option.
+The Company continued to enhance its disclosure on its sustainability performance through the release of its 2021 Sustainability Report, which is available on the Company's website at www.gibsonenergy.com.
+The report focuses on Gibson's sustainability performance to date, the meaningful work that has been accomplished and the work that is currently underway including, highlighting the progress made toward the Company's sustainability targets and updating to Gibson's annual sustainability performance metrics.
+The report content was guided by the TCFD recommendations as well as the SASB standards for the Midstream and Refining & Marketing industries and the GRI Core option.

-The Company believes that its strong sustainability and ESG profile as well as its significant efforts to further its sustainability initiatives could be an opportunity for the Company to differentiate itself to ESG-focused investors and customers.
+The Company believes that its strong sustainability profile as well as its significant efforts to further its sustainability initiatives could be an opportunity for the Company to differentiate itself to ESG-focused investors and customers.
 In turn, the Company could potentially improve its access to capital and its ability to further enhance its offerings to customers, as well as improve the Company's ability to attract and retain a highly-skilled workforce.
-As Gibson progresses on its sustainability and ESG journey, the Company will continue to demonstrate its leadership as a safe and responsible midstream energy company.
+As Gibson progresses on its sustainability journey, the Company will continue to demonstrate its leadership as a safe and responsible midstream energy company.